 To offer this procedure, Dr. Scharf had to undergo special training directly from Dr. Chao.
 To date relatively few Periodontists have adopted this amazing procedure.
 Dr. Scharf was one of the first Long Island Periodontists to begin offering the Pinhole Surgical Technique and is pleased to offer it to his patients.

 There is a reason that dentists worldwide flock to Dr. Chao’s training sessions.
 PST is a truly innovative, remarkable surgical option that completely reinvents the gum grafting procedure and experience.
 Here are some of the powerful benefits of the Pinhole® Surgical Technique.

 Unlike traditional gum grafting surgery, which includes incisions and stitches around the grafted areas and the donor site, PST is minimally invasive, which dramatically improves the patient experience and recovery time.
-In fact, PST is considered incision free, since patients don’t receive long incisions that require stitches.
-Also, no stitches means that patients don’t have to return for subsequent appointments to have sutures removed, or worry about disrupting sutures when they eat or drink.
+In fact, PST is considered incision-free, since patients don’t receive long incisions that require stitches.
+Also, no stitches means that patients don’t have to return for subsequent appointments to remove sutures or worry about disrupting sutures when they eat or drink.

 Because there are no incisions during pinhole surgery, the procedure is much more comfortable for patients.
 Also, unlike traditional grafting, PST can be used to treat more than one tooth at once, which dramatically speeds up the process.
 In fact, while traditional gum grafting surgeries can take over 90 minutes and require multiple sessions to complete, the Pinhole® Surgical Technique takes under an hour.